Skip to the main content

 • Abilities

-• Help clients relate these discoveries to the world of work, and then develop learning plans and deal with barriers to achieving their career plans
+• Help clients relate these discoveries to the world of work, and then develop learning plans that deal with identified barriers, so they can achieve their career plans

 • Create, develop, and facilitate career management and career decision-making workshops